x-station/xstation-releases/README.md

-(Head over to [the releases page](https://github.com/x-station/xstation-releases/releases) to download the latest files.)
+Head over to [the releases page](https://github.com/x-station/xstation-releases/releases) to download the latest files.

+If you'd like to report an issue, please file it in [xstation-issues](https://github.com/x-station/xstation-issues).

 ## XStation ESP32 Firmware [1.0.2] - 2020-10-19